 Where are you available?

 I am available primarily in Cape Town.
 Occasionally I am flown into Johannesburg births.
-I’m open to traveling as long as its near a major airport and we would need to dicuss the specifics, contingency plans, etc.
+I’m open to traveling as long as it’s near a major airport and we would need to discuss the specifics, contingency plans, etc.

 When will I get my images?

-High Resolution images on dvd will be professionally edited and available in about 2-3 weeks.
+High Resolution images on USB will be professionally edited and available in about 2-3 weeks.

 Because I know you will be eager to show off your baby, 2-3 images of your newborn or new family will be available by email SAME DAY for you to share with friends & family.